Scholarships for American Indians

 Purpose - To provide financial assistance for college or graduate school to Native Hawaiian students.

 Eligibility - This program is open to U.S. citizens who are descendants of the aboriginal inhabitants of the Hawaiian Islands prior to 1778.
 Applicants must be enrolled or accepted as full- or part-time students in an accredited 2- or 4-year degree-granting institution of higher education.
 Undergraduate must have a GPA of 2.0 or higher and graduate students must have a GPA of 3.0 or higher.
 Selection is based on merit (as judged by GPA and responses to essay questions) and financial need.
-Preference is given to students working on degrees in professsions in which Native Hawaiians are underrepresented.
-Some of the scholarships are designated for students from smaller rural communitites who are working on a degree in education.
+Preference is given to students working on degrees in professions in which Native Hawaiians are underrepresented.
+Some of the scholarships are designated for students from smaller rural communities who are working on a degree in education.

 Financial data - A stipend is awarded (amount not specified).
 Child care assistance is also provided.